mrrsl/this-is-wendys/README.md

 ## Electron client:
 Similar layout and logic to the mobile client
+The message from the server is taken in as a JSON string and parsed and checked for if it's text, display as text if not, it's an image and checks which image file type it is and renders the correct version.
+If the typing isn't correct (a pdf or another file) it won't render.
 An animation and sound effect plays every time you paste text to the server

 ## Backend